Patricio-Benglian/Scraper/README.md

 - Create main file with content

 ## Still haven't managed to:
-- If for some reason you exec the script from /usr/bin it doesnt work for filenames with lists?
 - Consider exceptions
-- Add usage for C files too
+- Add option for C files too
 - Check if files already exist so as to not overwrite them
 - Ask for confirmation before making main files (per Mateo's request)
 - Confirm prototype before copying it to file (check if text = "Prototype: " basically)